 Applying for Entry Clearance as the dependant of a Tier 4 student

 Unless they are applying from North Korea, your family members must apply online.
 A fresh application form must be completed for each dependant.
-The visa fee (this fee is per dependant the same as the same cost as charged for a Tier 4 visa application and is currently £348) and Immigration Health Surcharge-IHS (also charged per person at the same rates as Tier 4 students please see the leaflet How much money do I need for a Tier 4 visa application? as this also has IHS details) will also need to be paid at point of online application (you will automatically be taken to the payment page as part of the application process).
+The visa fee (this fee is per dependant the same as the same cost as charged for a Tier 4 visa application and is currently £348) and Immigration Health Surcharge-IHS (also charged per person at the same rates as Tier 4 students please see the leaflet Finances for Tier 4 Applications as this also has IHS details) will also need to be paid at point of online application (you will automatically be taken to the payment page as part of the application process).
 This payment can be via Visa or Mastercard credit or debit card.

 They will need to have their fingerprints and photographs (known as ‘biometric information’) taken and their original documents checked at a visa application centre as part of their application.
 This will be at the same time as you if you are all applying together.

 If they are applying from North Korea, they must apply using the paper application form VAF10- PBS Dependant.
 This form can be downloaded from the Home Office website.
 Applicants from these countries should also refer to the 'PBS Dependant Guidance Notes’ and 'Guide to Supporting Documents’ that are available on the same web page when completing the form.

 The length of time in which applications are processed varies and you can check current visa processing times on the Gov.UK website